davidhartanto/testing_jest/README.md

 2. A report file: test-report.html wil be created in the folder, this report shows result of the automated test executed earlier

 Explanation about the test
-- This automated test code is an End to End Testing Simulating, it tries to mimic real user interactions with the UI through a browser i.e. clicking elements, filling textbox, and verifying outcomes.
+- This automated test code is an End to End Testing Simulating of https://todomvc.com/examples/react/dist/, it tries to mimic real user interactions with the UI through a browser i.e. clicking elements, filling textbox, and verifying outcomes.

 The test scenarios are as below:
 1. Positive #1: Add a New Task: this test scenario is simply adding a new task